Frijol/climate-change/GLOSSARY.md

 consists of site-specific requirements and restraints, type of PV module to use, tilting angle, inverters, mounting and tracking apparatus, and arrangement of cells.
 Optimization takes into account shade, performance degradation over time, and tradeoffs of energy yield vs. spend for improved equipment.
 [IFC, 5][IFC]

 ## PZEV
-Partial Zero-Emission Vehicle: low-emission conventional internal combustion vehicles with extended emissions system warranties [DoE, 35][DoE]
+Partial Zero-Emission Vehicle: low-emission conventional internal combustion vehicles with extended emissions system warranties [EIA, 35][EIA]

 ## rebound effect
 e.g. a low-carbon technology is more convenient than a high-carbon technology, so we use it more, and end up using more carbon than previously [Berners-Lee, 16][Berners-Lee]